Fleebee/javelin/ReadMe.md

 ## Instructions

 - The repo should be cloned into the root dir of your Tauri project, next to src-tauri
-- Inside the tauri_javelin folder , rename sample_javelin.conf.json to javelin.conf.json
+- Inside the javelin folder , rename sample_javelin.conf.json to javelin.conf.json
 - All fields in tauri_javelin.conf.json are required except for gist_id - this will be created if blank
 - You must create a key pair [secret/pub] you can do this by following the instructions in the Tauri docs for Updater
 - From a terminal while in the javelin dir, run 'cargo run'